 The outer features perforations and there are vents along the sole, with perforated Kangaroo leather across the lining.
 The heel pad is replaceable, there’s also a rubberised toe protector to help guard against scuffs.

-These aren't particularly lightweight shoes, mine came in at 315g per shoe, which is 630g a pair in a size 39.5 (wide).
-That's without cleats and with insoles.
+These also aren't particularly lightweight shoes, either.
+Mine (with the IP1-S dials) came in at 315g per shoe, which is 630g a pair in a size 39.5 (wide).
 Competitors are closer to 400g but Lake is more about fit than being featherweight.

 Lake CX403 shoes: moulding the shoes

 These shoes are not designed to be ridden without being moulded.
 Trust me, I tried it, and it hurt - a lot.
 Happily, moulding the shoes is really easy.
 It’s best to have this done at a dealer, but I completed the process at home using a standard oven and thermometer.

 The recipe is easy: heat the oven to 90 degrees, place the shoes inside for four to five minutes, then place them onto your feet and gently press the mouldable areas.
 If that sounds scary considering the price tag, it’s not: Lake says you can mould the shoes as many times as you like without doing any damage.

 As mentioned, I do not recommend you ride these shoes pre-moulding.
 I went for a one-hour spin before moulding them, and felt ready to trade in the shoes - and my feet - within 10 minutes.
 The mid-section dug in agonisingly.